dankunlee/dankunlee.github.io/_posts/2020-09-11-Building-Forum-2.md

 # Post

-Now let's create the most basic functionality of internet forum: Posting
+Now let's apply MVC design and create the most basic functionality of internet forum: Posting

 ## Entity

-Now let's make an _entity_ package which will link to DB table.
+Make an _entity_ package which will link to DB table.

 Below is a _post_ entity for storing information about posts.